 Although the table above highlights the configuration limits, this also has to be tempered by the functionality applied to these devices or how they are deployed.
 For example some users may have a multi-device user group programmed, in which case it may not be possible to reach the maximum number of users before the device limit is reached.
-As another example, it may be possible to have multiple hot-desk users but only those that can sign in to active and registered devices will be able to make calls.
+As another example, it may be possible to have multiple hotdesk users but only those that can sign in to active and registered devices will be able to make calls.

-3.22 MiVoice Business Resiliency and VMwarevCenter High Availability

-MiVoice Business Virtual offers inherent software resiliency with primary node failure detection and automated failover to a secondary node, thereby offering users with highly available phone service.
-Certain policies must be adhered to when using MiVoice Business Virtual resiliency.
+3.23 MiVoice Business Resiliency and VMware High Availability policies must be adhered to when using MiVoice Business Virtual resiliency.
 For instance, anti-affinity rules should be established to ensure that the primary MiVoice Business Virtual and secondary failover MiVoice Business Virtual are never started on the same physical host server within a VMware cluster.